12 Useful Borghese Gallery Visitor Tips to Help You Plan Your Trip

 Additionally, there are several souvenir shops in the nearby area where you can purchase souvenirs related to Rome and Italy, such as miniature replicas of famous monuments or local food and wine.
 Keep in mind that prices can vary greatly between shops, so it's a good idea to compare prices before making a purchase.

-Skip-the-Line Small-Group Guided Tour of Borghese Gallery
+Borghese Gallery Skip-the-Line Small-Group Guided Tour

 Free Cancellation